The Importance of Small Groups

 4. Help each other in practical ways – (meal, groceries, trips to the doctor, etc).

 5. Sing together.
 Most people like that.
 And we are going to start singing at our next meeting.

 6. Eat together.
 Everyone likes that!

 7. Bring unbelievers to Jesus.
-We are believing God to bring souls for His Kingdom.
+A small group is a great place to introduce others to our wonderful Savior Jesus Christ.
+And we are believing God to bring souls for His Kingdom.

 What are the Benefits of a Small Group?

 1. It connects me to the Body of Christ.
 Physically.
 “Together you are the body of Christ, and each one of you is a part of that body”.
 1 Cor 12:27

 2. I understand the Bible better because I can ask questions and we can discuss points.
 You can’t raise your hand for clarification in the middle of a Sunday morning sermon.